coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 ## :wrench: About This Guide

 The _How to Set Up a Cardano Stake Pool_ guide aims to give you complete, step-by-step instructions to implement a secure Cardano stake pool using the currently recommended software versions.
-The guide also aims to give you a thorough understanding of how to complete the administrative tasks required to manage and maintain your pool, over time.
+The guide also aims to give you the thorough understanding you need to perform administrative tasks related to managing and maintaining your stake pool successfully, over time.

 The guide includes the following parts: